aimfeld/ZendDiCompiler/README.md

             "aimfeld/di-wrapper": "0.1.*"
     }

-Make sure that the data directory is writable, e.g.

-    chmod 775 vendor/aimfeld/di-wrapper/data

-Finally, add `DiWrapper` to the modules array in your `application.config.php`.
+Make sure have a _writable_ data folder in your application root directory, see [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication).
+Add `DiWrapper` to the modules array in your `application.config.php`.
 DiWrapper must be the loaded _after_ the modules where it is used:

     'modules' => array(
         'SomeModule',
         'Application',
         'DiWrapper',
     ),

 # Usage